Momo8289/Notes-app/README.md

 - Searching of notes by title.
 Search results update as you type.
 - Favourite notes to have them appear first
 - Fully responsive

+## Attributions
+- Icons used in this app are prvided by [Font Awesome](https://fontawesome.com/license/free) under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).